 - Working Directory: This is your working directory at resource startup.
 Most times, you can leave this as the default.

-- Shutoff After: [RStudio server resources do not currently support the auto-shutoff feature]
+- Shutoff After: [R server resources do not currently support the auto-shutoff feature]

 - Advanced Settings (optional): You can customize the Start Script and/or Environment Variables for the client and the workers your resource might contain.
-These settings are applied every time the RStudio server starts.
+These settings are applied every time the R server starts.